BasicCode/STM32MP151_Dev_Board_Buildroot/README.md

 # STM32MP151 Dev Board Buildroot
-This is a work-in-progress for a custom PCB based on an [MYiR SoM](https://www.myirtech.com/list.asp?id=658).
+A Buildroot external tree for a custom PCB based on an [MYiR SoM](https://www.myirtech.com/list.asp?id=658).
+This project, along with the PCB design below, were an educational experience to learn the Buildroot system, Linux kernel, and a bit of PCB design.
+It currently boots to Linux 5.1x with a minimal collection of packages, and has a demo of [LVGL](https://github.com/lvgl/lv_port_linux_frame_buffer) using the framebuffer.
 * [PCB Design Files](https://github.com/BasicCode/STM32MP151_Dev_Board_PCB)

 **NOTE:** This is currently in development.
 While it does work, in that it compiles and boots, it doesn't do anything else.
-Read on.

 ## Current State
-Currently, this is just a proof of concept.
-It currently boots to Linux 5.1x with a minimal collection of packages, and has a demo of [LVGL](https://github.com/lvgl/lv_port_linux_frame_buffer) using the framebuffer.
+The build is very similar to the mainline STM32MP157c-DK2 device tree however there are some minor changes due to the pinout of the SoM, and the RAM configuration.
+Not all of module-specific pinouts have been implemented yet.
 * Uses Linux kernel 5.1
 * Tested with Buildroot 2023.04
+* Tested with ATF 2.7
-* Uses mainline STM32 dtsi, and ARM Trusted Firmware with *sp_min* for BL2.
+* Uses mainline STM32 dtsi where possible, and ARM Trusted Firmware with *sp_min* for BL2.
 * Custom dts and dtsi are included for board specific changes.
-Not all of the SoM-specific pinouts are reflected in the files.
+Not all of the SoM specific pinouts are reflected in the files.
-* Includes an overlay with some configuration, but ```boot/extlinux.conf``` is the only file which is actually required.
+* Includes a file system overlay with some configuration, but ```boot/extlinux.conf``` is the only file which is actually required.
 * Includes an external package for the ESP8089 WiFi Chipset.

 ## Usage